rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

 ## Making the split work sensible

-Say I wanted to modify the `Split` to only forward events to the top split and have the bottom split be just another view.
-How would I do that?
+Say we want to modify the `Split` to only forward events to the top split and have the bottom split be just another view.
+How would we do that?

 First of all, there can be only one document, so something like this: